dbindel/cam-handbook/handbook.md

 student
 membership](https://www.siam.org/membership/join-siam/individual-members/student).

+## Association for Women in Mathematics

+The [Cornell Student Chapter of the Association for Women in Mathematics (AWM)](http://pi.math.cornell.edu/~awm/) was established in 2011 and is supported by Cornell's Department of Mathematics.
+CAM students are typically invited each year.

 ## Other Events

-Throughout the year, CAM offers a number of social events for students and faculty, including fall and spring picnics, a holiday celebration, orientation for new students, and a graduation ceremony.
+Throughout the year, CAM offers a number of social events for students and faculty, including a fall picnic, a holiday celebration, orientation for new students, and a graduation ceremony.
 In addition to formal CAM events, the CAM students also organize a variety of events, including a coffee hour, the informal "CAM Colloquiually"